walles/catiplicator/README.md

 * Music: <https://www.bensound.com/royalty-free-music/track/sweet>

 ## TODO Misc
-* Try using `SoundPool` to play sound effects, validate on Melvin's tablet
 * Add an icon
 * Publish on Google Play
 * Add meow sound effect when starting a new level